Curator Elizabeth Ann Day

 Curator Laura Wilson

-Connecting people with stories through objects is central to Laura Wilson’s practice.
+Connecting people with stories through objects is central to Laura Wilson’s (she/her) practice.
 She is a ceramic designer, educator and curator based in Scotland, with over fifteen years’ experience across making, teaching, public engagement and community-based practice.
 Her work explores how materials, processes and acts of making carry narrative and meaning.

 Alongside her studio practice, she has developed a socially engaged approach in gallery, museum and community contexts.
 She delivers workshops that help audiences engage with and interpret collections.
 She collaborates with groups across the lifespan to design inclusive creative programmes that emphasise participation, dialogue and shared experience.
 Her experience also spans exhibition planning, curation and installation.